A Just Culture has an important role to play in the management of patient safety incidents.

 Mitigating circumstances – were there any significant mitigating circumstances?

-For further information, see the reference below.
+For further information, see “A just culture guide – NHS Improvement” in the references below.

 Organisations with a Just Culture learn from incidents

-There is evidence that where an unjust culture operates, staff respond by choosing not to report safety incidents for fear of retribution.
-In contrast, organisations with a ‘just’ culture respond to incidents by understanding them and learning the lessons, and these are the organisations where staff are least likely to suffer if they make a mistake.
-Sadly, this response remains far too rarely seen.
-We conducted a survey of over one thousand UK doctors, and they told us that reporting an adverse event resulted in local improvements less than a quarter of the time, and in systems changes less than a fifth of the time (Harrison et al, 2014).
+Unfortunately, there is much work to be done to realise a more just and learning culture in healthcare organisations.
+We conducted a survey of over one thousand UK doctors, and they told us that reporting an adverse event resulted in local improvements less than a quarter of the time, and in systems changes less than a fifth of the time5.